-BIO 401 · Ultrastructure Lab 1 Credit
+BIO 401 • Ultrastructure Lab 1 Credit.

+Laboratory experience accompanying BIO 400.
 Corequisites: Registration in BIO 400 is required.
 Offered: Occasionally.

-BIO 409 · Advanced Human Gross Anatomy 4 Credits
+BIO 409 • Advanced Human Gross Anatomy 4 Credits.

 For the undergraduate pre-health professions student.
 A regional approach to the study of anatomy through the supervised and directed student dissection of human cadavers.
-Identification of detailed structures and understanding of their significance to the body.

-Prerequisites: BIO 214/215 or Consent of instructor.
+Identification of detailed structures and understanding their significance to the body.
+Prerequisites: BIO 214/215 or consent of instructor.
 Offered: Interim.

-BIO 481 • Internship in Biology 3 Credits
+BIO 481 • Internship in Biology 1-4 Credits.
 A learning/practicing experience in which the student applies biological understanding and skills in an off-campus professional setting.

-Prerequisites: Major or minor in biology and Junior or senior standing.
+Prerequisites: Major or minor in Biology; Junior or senior standing.
 Offered: Fall, Spring.

-BIO 493 · Literature Review in Biology 1 Credit
+BIO 493 • Literature Review in Biology 1 Credit.
 Thorough review of the primary and secondary literature pertaining to a particular question, problem, or phenomenon in the biological sciences.
 Culminates in written report that is presented orally in BIO 499.
-Prerequisites: BIO 399; Senior standing; Consent of instructor.
-Offered: Fall, Spring.